the1lab/1lab/src/Logic/Propositional/Classical.lagda.md

 ## Context inclusions

 We also want to be able to modify our collection of hypotheses.
-We do this by defining a notion of context inclusion, where an inclusion $\Gamma \to \Delta$ denotes that we can obtain every hypotheses in $\Delta$ dropping some hypotheses in $\Gamma$.
+We do this by defining a notion of context inclusion, where an inclusion
+$\Gamma \to \Delta$ denotes that we can obtain every hypothesis in
+$\Delta$ by dropping hypotheses from $\Gamma$.
 We call such context inclusions **renamings**.

 ```agda
 data Rename {Γ} : Ctx Γ → Ctx Γ → Type where